AccessUW/AccessUW/DEV_GUIDE.md

 ### Build/Run
 - Click the green hammer icon at the top of Android Studio to build
 - Click the green arrow icon at the top of Android Studio to run
+- Building an .apk can be accomplished by going to the Build menu, choosing Build Bundle(s)/APK(s), and choosing Build APK(s).
+The resulting output apk can be found at directory app/build/outputs/apk/debug.

 ## Building & Testing the System
-Building & testing the system is relatively automatic, with Travis CI automatically running our current unit testing scripts on each commit.
+Building & testing the system is relatively automatic, with [Travis CI](https://travis-ci.com/github/AccessUW/AccessUW) automatically running our current unit testing scripts on each commit.

-For manual building/testing, you can perform `./gradlew build` to build the system, and then `./gradlew test` to run unit tests.
+For manual building/testing, it's advised to use a Unix terminal.
+When run in the project's root directory, `./gradlew build` builds the system and `./gradlew test` runs unit tests.

+If successful, `./gradlew build` should build successfully, with 61 actionable tasks.
+Likewise, `./gradlew test` should have 32 actionable tasks.

-Instrumentation tests can be performed by starting up an emulator and then running `./gradlew cAT`.
+Instrumentation tests can be performed by starting an emulator using Android Studio and then running `./gradlew cAT` in the project's root directory.

-For all steps at once, one can start up an emulator and then run `./gradlew build cC`.
+Building an APK is accomplishable using gradle task `./gradlew :app:assembleDebug`.

 ### How to Add New Tests
 Adding new unit tests can be done by adding JUnit test Java files to /app/src/test/java.
 They will be automatically tested through `./gradlew test`.